Skip Breadcrumb Links

 If your documents are not in English or French, you must get them translated and signed by an official translator who has seen the originals.
 For assistance, contact the Association of Translators and Interpreters of Ontario (ATIO).

 There are more steps to follow if you are approved or not approved by the Ontario College of Trades.
 If you are not approved you will receive a reason for why you were not approved.
-You can appeal the decision of the College by submitting a Request for Reassessment Review Application.
+You can appeal the decision of the College by contacting them directly and requesting a reassessment.
 If you were not approved because the documents you sent them were not accepted you will have 40 days to submit additional documents.

 Once you have an approved TEA you will then be allowed to take a Certificate of Qualification exam.
 The Ministry of Advanced Education and Skills Development administers this exam.